Diode

 for the Parameterization parameter, choose a pair of voltages near the diode turn-on voltage.
 Typically, this is in the range from 0.05 to 1 V. Using values outside of this region may lead to numerical issues and poor estimates for IS and N.The block does not account for temperature-dependent effects on the junction capacitance.

-You may need to use nonzero ohmic resistance and junction capacitance values to prevent numerical simulation issues, but the simulation may run faster with these values set to zero.
+You might need to use nonzero ohmic resistance and junction capacitance values to prevent numerical simulation issues, but the simulation may run faster with these values set to zero.

 You cannot use the